 - Nerf Rival balls are fine – they are 20mm in diameter.

 - Standard Nerf bullets are fine – they are 12mm in diameter and 72mm in length.

 - Golf balls go in the bottom opening, projectiles must go into the top opening.

-- Please note: you must move your robot fully out of the starting position before you can shoot or move the golf balls.
+- Please note: you must move your robot fully out of the starting box before you can shoot or move the golf balls.

-- Please record an uninterrupted video of your entire three sets of five shots to show that you have completed the challenge within the time limit and also to confirm any penalties incurred.
+- Please record an uninterrupted video of your entire three sets of five shots to show that you have completed the challenge within the time limit.

 Ranking and Points

 - Points will be awarded for each “piece of food” successfully delivered.
-(These may be different depending on whether you are completing the task autonomously or with remote control).
+(These will be different depending on whether you are completing the task autonomously or with remote control).